Duties for new employers

-Your client has legal duties from the moment they employ their first member of staff.
+Your client has automatic enrolment duties from the day their first member of staff started working for them (their duties start date).

 Getting started